Predicate transformer semantics: Weakest-preconditions and strongest-postconditions of imperative expressions

 In predicate transformers semantics, expressions are restricted to terms of the logic (see above).
 However, this restriction seems too strong for most existing programming languages, where expressions may have side effects (call to a function having a side effect), may not terminate or abort (like division by zero).
 There are many proposals to extend weakest-preconditions or strongest-postconditions for imperative expression languages and in particular for monads.

 Among them, Hoare Type Theory combines Hoare logic for a Haskell-like language, separation logic and type theory.

-This system is currently implemented as a Coq library called Ynot.
+This system is currently implemented as a Rocq library called Ynot.
 In this language, evaluation of expressions corresponds to computations of strongest-postconditions.

 Probabilistic Predicate Transformers

 Probabilistic Predicate Transformers are an extension of predicate transformers for probabilistic programs.